giantswarm/docs/src/content/tutorials/access-management/iam-roles-for-service-accounts/index.md

 ### IAM role

-You have to make sure the **trusted entity** of the IAM role needs to contain a condition like the `sub` service account name of a JSON Web token (JWT).
+You have to make sure the **trusted entity** of the IAM role contains a condition like the `sub` service account name of a JSON Web token (JWT).
 You need to ensure one of those conditions match against the `JWT`, which is used by one of your applications.

 This is an example of `external-dns` role trust policy: